fieldtrip/website/development/project/opm_helmet_design.md

     tmp = removefields(mri_segmented, {'scalp', 'airgap'}); % FIXME this is a hack that should be resolved outside = ft_prepare_mesh(cfg, tmp);

-Now that we have the headshape and the inside and outside of the helmet, again accomodating for a 1mm gap on the insider of the helmet, we have to distribute the sensors over the headshape and helmet.
+Now that we have the headshape and the inside and outside of the helmet, again accommodating for a 1mm gap on the insider of the helmet, we have to distribute the sensors over the headshape and helmet.
 Since all participants have different head sizes, their anatomical landmarks are also at different locations.

     figure
     ft_plot_axes([], 'unit', 'mm', 'coordsys', 'als');